grow-graphics/website/src/content/docs/documentation/Tutorials/helloworld.md

 gd
 ```

-with godot editor running add the `HelloWorld` Node to the the node in the current scene and save the project and close it.
+With godot editor running add the `HelloWorld` Node to the the node in the current scene and save the project and close it.

 ![Find hello world in the create node menu using the scene tree](../../../../assets/tutorials/helloworld/helloworld.png)

-add it to the scene tree
+Add it to the scene tree.

 ![Node tree](../../../../assets/tutorials/helloworld/helloworld2.png)